The Basics of Postpartum Panic Disorder

 - Fear of going crazy

-When these fears consume your mind and debilitate you, they can trigger panic attacks which can occur more and more frequently.
+When these fears consume your mind and debilitate you, they can trigger panic attacks to occur more frequently.

 Panic Attack Symptoms